apolo-actions/vscode/README.md

 ### `http_port`

-HTTP port to use for Jupyter. `"8080"` by default
+HTTP port to use for VS Code. `"8080"` by default.

 ### Example